Kava-Labs/kava-bridge/relayer/spec/02_reliable_broadcast.md

 This communication layer also supports reliable broadcast for a **subset** of all peers to selectively send messages for signing rounds.

+## P2P Communication

+The reliable broadcast protocol uses [go-libp2p] to provide encrypted and authenticated private peer to peer network.
+All peers will share a 256 bit network secret and have a secp256k1 private and public key pair to authenticate with each other and sign messages across the p2p network.

+All peers will have a list of peer [multiaddresses][multiaddr] that encodes the transport, protocol, and hash of the peer's public key.
+Any peers that are not in the configured peer list will be rejected.

 ## Message

 Each message contains the following data: